 - Reservations or modifications to an existing reservation cannot be accepted less than 2 days prior to your arrival date.

 - Reservations are not transferable.
 Any reservation owners or holders found to be transferring or selling their reservations to another party, risk the chance that their reservation may be cancelled without a refund.
 If a customer can no longer use their reservation, they are encouraged to cancel their reservation so that any unused User Fees that are not forfeited as a penalty, can be automatically refunded to the credit card that was used to make the original reservation.

 Changes and Cancellations:

-- A modification or cancellation to a reservation will incur a charge of $6 (plus tax) per campsite (tent pad) reservation.
+- A modification or cancellation to a reservation, made more than 21 days prior to your arrival date will incur a charge of $6 (plus tax) per campsite (tent pad) reservation.